opinion

 Note: I’m not writing this to prove the superiority of the Hindu view vis-a-vis other religious views.
 I have no interest in such matters.
 Each religion brings forth its own compelling insight.
 That is the raison d’etre of each religion.
 To bring forth new insights and comfort.
 In the matter of cosmology and universal time scales, the Hindus have put forth a grand idea, and whether true or not, it does make the pulse quicken.
 My belief is that it would benefit all to take notice of this.

-How old is the universe according to Hindu cosmology?
+How old is the universe per Hindu cosmology?

 The Hindu cosmic cycle is divided into Yugas, Chatur or Maha Yugas and Kalpas.